Davoud Rashidi

 Davoud Rashidi (داوود رشیدی; July 16, 1933 – August 26, 2016) was an Iranian actor.
-Rashidi, Ali Nasirian, Ezatollah Entezami, Jamshid Mashayekhi and Mohammad Ali Keshavarz are known as "the five most important actors in the history of Iranian cinema" because of their influence.
+Rashidi, along with Ali Nasirian, Ezatollah Entezami, Jamshid Mashayekhi and Mohammad Ali Keshavarz is known as one of "the five most important actors in the history of Iranian cinema" due to their significant influence.
 His daughter, Leili Rashidi, is also an actress.

 Career

-His first film was Escape from the Trap (1971, Jalal Moghadam) after years of stage acting.
-He has also had a career in television series.
+His first film was Escape from the Trap (1971, directed by Jalal Moghadam), which came after years of stage acting.
+He also had a successful career in television series.